wangpengwpw/Hello-World/README.md

 Hi!

 wangpengwpw here.
-For the first time, I didn't know anything, dared not say anything, and dared not ask.
+It's the first time I've used this thing.
+I'm not sure.
+I dare not say it, nor dare to ask.

-You say it's not irritating.
+You say it's not irritating!